Defend your Nintendo Switch from the elements with these great cases

-Best Protective Cases for your Nintendo Switch iMore 2019
+Best protective cases for your Nintendo Switch iMore 2022

 The Nintendo Switch is one of the best consoles around.
-Not only can you play it on your TV at home, but you can take it everywhere as a handheld device.
-Unfortunately, the Switch has a very delicate screen that's very easy to damage.
+Not only does it have an amazing catalog of games, but you can also play it on your TV at home or take it everywhere as a handheld device.
+Unfortunately, the Switch has a very delicate screen that's easy to damage.
 With that in mind, you're going to want a protective case that'll protect your Switch, even if you aren't on-the-go.
 Our overall favorite is the AmazonBasics Hardshell Case due to its storage capabilities and durable hardshell case.
 Here are some great options for your Switch.

-- Best Overall: AmazonBasics Hard Shell Case
+- Best overall: AmazonBasics Hard Shell Case

-- Best Design: FunLab Snorlax Ultra Slim Case
+- Best design: Funlab Faux Leather Case

-- Best for Anti-Theft: Magic to Door Anti-Theft Protective Case
+- Best theft protection: Magictodoor Anti-Theft Protective Case

-- Best Slim Case: TomToc Ultra Slim Nintendo Switch Case
+- Best slim case: tomtoc Ultra Slim Nintendo Switch Case

-- Best Value: AmazonBasics Nintendo Switch Carry Case
+- Best value: AmazonBasics Nintendo Switch Carry Case

+- Best carry all: PowerA Everywhere Messenger Bag - Carrying case for Nintendo Switch

-Best Overall: AmazonBasics Hardshell Case
+Best overall: AmazonBasics Hardshell Case

-Your Nintendo Switch is delicate, and this AmazonBasics is a knight in shining armor that is here to protect it through the worst life has to offer.
-From spills to drops, this waterproof, protective, hardshell case has your favorite gaming device covered.
-It's able to withstand fall damage and is fitted with interior pockets that are sized just right for your Switch.
+Your Nintendo Switch is delicate and this AmazonBasics is a knight in shining armor that is here to protect it through the worst life has to offer.
+From spills to drops, this waterproof, protective, hard-shell case has your favorite gaming device covered.
+It can withstand fall damage and is fitted with interior pockets that are sized just right, making this a great choice when looking for the best Switch protective case.
 The interior is just as protective as the outside of the case.
 With its foam padding, your Switch and items will be safe no matter how many times you drop it.

 The AmazonBasics protective case goes beyond just protecting your Switch.
 You'll also be able to fit (and protect) your Joy-Cons, charger, Joy-Con grips, docking station, HDMI and AC cables, and the adapter.
-While it's great to take just your Switch with you, with this option, you can bring the whole thing.
+While it's great to take just your Switch with you, you can bring the whole thing with this option.

 Pros: